-‘There’s no room for fighting in football’: why Seahawks’ training camp fight crossed the line
+‘There’s no room for fighting in football’: Why Seahawks’ training camp fight crossed the line

 “I know fighting to the point where you’re hurting each other, that’s the line I think we draw,’’ Bennett said.
 “I think the line is to respect your teammates and to know that at the end of the day, this is practice, and it’s not a game.”

-Bennett showed some admirable self-awareness when asked if he, as a respected veteran, needed to be sone of those helping to establish the boundaries.
+Bennett showed some admirable self-awareness when asked if he, as a respected veteran, needed to be some of those helping to establish the boundaries.

 “You have to set that tone, but I’m just as guilty as the next person,’’ he said.
 “If I get too heated, I jump in there too.
 I make mistakes just like any other player.
 But it’s about learning from your mistakes and coming in and trying to rebuild that camaraderie again after something like that happens.”